 The Purpose of OACS Ireland is to ensure that people living with FACS and their families will experience better recognition, improved public health services, and support.

 How We Can Help

 We are here to support all families impacted by Foetal Anti-Convulsant Syndromes (FACS).
 Foetal Anti-Convulsant Syndrome is caused when the anti-convulsant medicine a woman takes during pregnancy affects the foetus.
-It is not yet understood why this affects some children and not others, but it is believed it may be due to a genetic disposition.

 Important: Please do NOT STOP taking your medication without speaking to your Health Care Professional.